SynEdgy/Sampler.AzureDevOpsTasks/README.md

 Please see each individual task for documentation.

-This is an example of how to use the task in the _build.yaml_ file:
+This is an example of how to use the task in the _azure-pipelines.yml_ file:

 ```yaml
 - task: PowerShell@2